 Day 1: Lassen Volcanic Scenic Highway & Bumpass Hell Trail

-- Drive the Lassen Volcanic Scenic Highway
+- Lassen Volcanic Scenic Highway

-- Hike the Manzanita Lake Loop
+- Manzanita Lake Trail

-- Visit the Devastated Area Interpretive Trail
+- Devastated Area Interpretive Trail

-- Visit Sulfur Works
+- Sulfur Works

 Day 2: Burney Falls State Park & Cinder Cone Trail

 I know this part of the itinerary isn’t technically in Lassen Volcanic National Park, but Burney Falls is a fantastic state park with one of the most beautiful waterfalls I’ve ever seen!
+And it’s only an hour and a half north of Chester.

 The hike down to Burney Falls is short and sweet.
 It’s only 1.1 miles with 164 feet of elevation gain.
 The trailhead is located just past the entrance gate and there is plenty of parking.